World Sight Day – Second Thursday of October

 6. What causes red eyes in photos?

-When someone takes a picture of you using flash, some of that light is reflected back at the camera.
-Light bounces off the cornea and brightens the blood supply at the back of your eyes, producing the red eye-effect in photos.
+When someone takes a picture of you using a flash, some of that light is reflected back at the camera.
+Light bounces off the cornea and brightens the blood supply at the back of your eyes, producing the red eye effect in photos.

 That’s due to the animal’s “special reflective layer in the back of the eye termed the tapetum, which enhances nocturnal vision.”